drvinceknight/MAT013/Class_Test/2012-2013/MAT013_Class_Test_2012-2013.md

 3. Using R:

-Create a function that will give all numbers less than a certain number $k$ that are not divisible by $3,7$ or $13$.
+Create a function that will give all numbers less than $k$ (an input), not divisible by $3,7$ or $13$.
 Furthermore let your function take as input the name of a file and write those numbers to a csv file with that name.

-Demonstrate this with $k=2341$ and the file name "classtest" (include this file in your email to Joanna Emery).
+Demonstrate this with $k=2341$ and the file name "classtest".

 [25]